 When this path began so many years ago, it wasn't exactly what I thought I'd be doing the rest of my life.
 But as it turns out, hard work and dedication over the years does indeed pay off.
 I continued to progress and follow the path in the metalcasting field and ended up with a rewarding career.
 It is very satisfying for me to know that, in the end, a machine that I have built is going to go to a foundry and last for 30 years."

-Lizeth Medina, Manager of Technical Services Neenah Foundry Company, Neenah, WI
+Lizeth Medina, Director of Support Operations Neenah Foundry Company, Neenah, WI

 Todd Gamble, Jr., Maintenance Repairer Lead Man Rochester Metal Products, Rochester, IN